RC Narbonne

-Racing Club de Narbonne Méditerannée (also known as RCNM) is a French rugby union club that play in the second-level Pro D2.
+Racing Club de Narbonne Méditerannée (also known as RCNM) is a French rugby union club that play in the third-level Nationale.

-They are based in Narbonne in Occitania.
+They are based in Narbonne in the Aude département of Occitania.
 They were founded in 1907.
 They play at Parc des Sports Et de l'Amitié (capacity 12,000).
 They wear orange and black.

 History

 RC Narbonne were established in 1907.
 The club's first appearance in the domestic championship final came in May 1932, where they faced Lyon in Bordeaux.
 However, Narbonne were not able to capture their first title, as Lyon would go on to win the final 9 points to three.
 The following season Narbonne again made it to the final of the league, and once again, Lyon were their opponents.
 Again played in Bordeaux, Lyon were victorious once again, defeating Narbonne 10 points to three.
 However, by 1936 Narbonne were once again finalists of the French championship, and on May 10 in Toulouse they defeated Montferrand 6 points to three, claiming their first ever championship.

 In 1967 Narbonne contested the final of the Challenge Yves du Manoir, playing FC Lourdes (the 1966 Challenge Yves du Manoir champions).
 FC Lourdes held onto their title, defeating Narbonne 9 points to three.
 However the following season, Narbonne were again finalists, and won their first Challenge Yves du Manoir title, defeating Dax 14 points to six.

 The 1970s were another successful era for RC Narbonne.
 In 1973 Narbonne captured their first Challenge Yves du Manoir title since the 1968 season, defeating Béziers 13 points to six.
 1974 was a great season for Narbonne; they successfully defended their Challenge Yves du Manoir title by defeating CA Brive in the final, they were also runners-up in the main French championship, being defeated by their 1973 Challenge Yves du Manoir opponents AS Béziers (16 points to 14).
 In 1978 Narbonne again won the Challenge Yves du Manoir, being awarded the title after drawing 19-all with AS Béziers due to them scoring more tries.
 1979 was a very successful year for Narbonne; they were able to hold on to their Challenge Yves du Manoir title, defeating AS Montferrand 9 points to seven, as well as the Challenge Yves du Manoir, Narbonne won the French championship (for the first time since 1936), defeating Stade Bagnérais 10 to nil at Parc des Princes in the final.